Nickel Mountain Mine - Riddle Rockhounding

 Garnierite is a green-colored nickel ore mineral embedded within pockets of weathered ultramafic rocks.

-Chrysoprase is a variety of chalcedony also containing trace quantities of nickel salts that give minerals apple-green color.
+Chrysoprase is a variety of chalcedony that contains trace amounts of nickel salts, giving it its apple-green color.

-The Nickel Mountain Mine was discovered in 1864 and used to produce nickel ore.
-Mining operations started in 1882 and continued until 1987.
-Once the nickel was nearly depleted, the mine was repurposed for extracting slag and at the same time gave rock collectors a chance to get some unique minerals.
+The Nickel Mountain Mine was discovered in 1864 and produced nickel ore.
+Mining operations began in 1882 and continued until 1987.
+Once the nickel was nearly depleted, the mine was repurposed for extracting slag, which also gave rock collectors a chance to obtain unique minerals.

-This site is located on Cow Creek Back Country Byway that connects the cities of Glendale, Riddle, Tri-City, and Interstate-5.
-The scenic route offers a journey through history with numerous spots for swimming, fishing, gold panning, and rockhounding.
+This site lies along the Cow Creek Back Country Byway, which connects the cities of Glendale, Riddle, Tri-City, and Interstate 5.
+The scenic route offers a journey through history, with numerous opportunities for swimming, fishing, gold panning, and rockhounding.

 Nickel Mountain Mine | Facts